MasriNaser/Autocomplete/README.md

 # Autocomplete
-A sample autocomplete to find a Belgium city!
+A sample autocomplete to find a city Belgium!